-These bars and restaurants draw sports-loving crowds with huge TVs, free-flowing beer and oodles of team spirit.
+These bars and restaurants draw game day crowds with huge TVs and free-flowing beer.

 Clyde’s has been a staple of DC since its Georgetown location opened in 1963, but this Gallery Place rendition dazzles upon entering.
 The two-level spot features three bars and a strong sports theme – a portrait of Babe Ruth greets you upon entering.
-Clyde’s regulars rave about the chili, the Buffalo wings and the burgers, and don’t be shy: friendly bartenders will flip over to your game upon request.
+Clyde’s regulars rave about the chili, the Buffalo wings and the burgers.
+Expect the Super Bowl to be on the TVs and a lively crowd, too.

-This enormous two-level bar bordering Dupont Circle offers big screens tuned to practically every game (no matter the sport), plus shuffleboard, darts, skeeball and pool for those who aren’t into watching (or during a break in the action).
+This enormous two-level bar bordering Dupont Circle offers several big screens, plus shuffleboard, darts, skeeball and pool for those who aren’t into watching (or during a break in the action).
 Great happy hour specials and District Trivia Wednesdays are a special bonus.

-Relatively new to the neighborhood, this bar rapidly gained a following for its dedication to sports.
-The 150-seat interior—a 40-seat patio overlooks U Street—is adorned with a collection of sports memorabilia.
-The food is a modern, gourmet take on tailgating must-haves (hello, venison chili dog and braised goat nachos) and the place offers a broad selection of beer, cider and cider-based cocktails.
-Oh, and the TVs: More than 40 HD flat screens can display gridiron action.
+The Prospect rapidly gained a following for its dedication to sports and a 150-seat interior (plus a 40-seat patio that overlooks U Street) adorned with sports memorabilia.
+The food is a modern, gourmet take on tailgating must-haves (hello, Peruvian chicken tacos and loaded nachos with venison chili) and the place offers a broad selection of beer, cider and cider-based cocktails.
+Oh, and the TVs.
+There are more than 40 HD flat screens to display the big game.

 We’re willing to wager that this is the only sports bar in town to host a jam-packed drag queen brunch each Sunday (it’s also one of the city’s top gay bars).
-But after the brunch crowd has gone home, the place reverts to one of the city’s finest spots to root for your team.
+But after the brunch crowd has gone home, the place reverts to one of the city’s finest spots to watch a game.
 Multiple TVs on both floors mean you’ll be able to catch a marathon of sports, including plenty of pigskin pageantry.